 In fight or flight situations, among the first abilities most human beings lose–-which accompanies time distortion (Tachypsychia), tunnel vision and hearing loss–-is fine muscle control.
 This makes it very difficult, perhaps even impossible, to formulate the intention to shoot someone effectively in a small portion of the body so as to immediately disable them, to say nothing of actually carrying out that intention.
 For most people, it is physically impossible.
 Hitting center mass will be more than hard enough, but with proper training and practice, absolutely attainable.

 An additional concern is that in the heat of battle, some people suffer mortal wounds, but are unaware of it until the danger has passed.
-Despite suffering multiple gunshot wounds that eventually kill them, they didn’t so much as feel bullets hitting them.
+Despite suffering multiple gunshot wounds that eventually kill them, they didn’t feel bullets hitting them.
 Some people may be so high on drugs they’re incapable of feeing anything.
 Hitting center mass will maximize the probability of quickly stopping a dangerous attacker—whether they feel it or not.

 In addition, substantial legal liability may attach.
-If you were so cool and detached you could take the time to aim so exactly as to shoot someone in the knee, did you really have sufficient reason to shoot in the first place?
+If you were so cool and detached, so highly skilled, you could take the time to aim so exactly as to shoot someone in the knee, did you really have sufficient reason to shoot in the first place?
 If you really thought you were in deadly danger, why did you take the time to shoot them someplace any reasonable person should know wouldn’t reliably stop them?
 Your good intentions don’t matter, and will bite you in the ass.
 Stopping them might result in their death, but you did not intend to cause their death.
 You intended only to stop them from causing yours.
 That they subsequently died is regrettable, but they made that choice and forced it on you.
 You did not; you are not the attacker.

 In all cases, if you shoot at all, you shoot to stop, and you accomplish this by delivering a sufficient volume of accurate fire to that part of the body most likely to cause them to stop.
 When the threat has stopped, you immediately stop.